LIVESTREAMING: EC holds ‘Let the Citizens Know’ press briefing

 Click for Market Deals →

-The Electoral Commission of Ghana (EC) will this morning at 10:00 am hold a press briefing to provide an update on the ongoing new voter registration exercise.
+The Electoral Commission of Ghana (EC) will this morning at 10:00 am hold a press briefing to provide an update on the just ended voters registration exercise.

-The briefing, which forms part of the “Let the Citizens Know” initiative, is expected to provide information to concerned stakeholders and the general public on the EC's operations.
+The briefing, which will be the eighth edition of the “Let the Citizens Know” initiative, is expected to provide information to concerned stakeholders and the general public on the EC's operations.

 EC chairperson, Jean Mensa, and her executives will speak on various concerns, successes, and challenges that have plagued the registration exercise so far.